MicrosoftDocs/biztalk-docs/biztalk/core/publish-orchestration-as-web-service--biztalk-web-services-publishing-wizard.md

 ---
+description: "Learn more about: How to Use the BizTalk Web Services Publishing Wizard to Publish an Orchestration as a Web Service"
 title: "How to Use the BizTalk Web Services Publishing Wizard to Publish an Orchestration as a Web Service | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"